 - 24/7 customer service only available with top tier checking and savings accounts

 Although Chase Bank has been around in some iteration since 1877, it’s finding competition with newer online banks.
 Customers who feel safe knowing their money is in one of the largest banks in the U.S. and connected to one of the largest investment firms in the U.S. might find Chase to be the best bank for their money.
-But the desire to earn more interest and avoid fees might take you elsewhere.
+If the benefits of opening a Chase bank account sound enticing to you, its easy to open an account today.

 More From GOBankingRates